Why Real Collaboration Is One of the Most Underrated Advantages a Business Owner Can Have

 What Makes This Different From Typical Advisory Relationships

 So the CPA makes a tax recommendation without knowing what the attorney just restructured.
 The benefits consultant proposes a plan that conflicts with the financial strategy.
-The insurance advisor is operating in a silo.
+The insurance advisor is working from outdated assumptions.
 And the business owner is left to translate between all of them, hoping nothing falls through the cracks.

 I've seen business owners spend entire afternoons playing telephone between advisors, trying to get everyone on the same page.
 That's not strategic leadership.
 That's project management of people who should already be talking to each other.